 When trying olive oil, remember the four S’s; swirl, smell, slurp and swallow.
 Head Miller for California Olive Ranch, Bob Singletary, has conducted thousands of tastings throughout his career.
 Click here for his tips on properly tasting olive oil, and here to learn more about the people that bring you this wonderful product.

-When making the healthy decision to invest in yourself by purchasing quality products such as California Olive Ranch Olive Oils, there are a few tips you should know.
+Here are a few tips you should know about your oil.
 Check the date on the olive oil in your pantry.
 It needs to be consumed when young, and discarded within a year of bottling, as it can become rancid.
 I prefer to purchase smaller bottles, and avoid the super-sized to ensure freshness.
 You will want to store your bottles in a cool, dark location, in an airtight container, away from sunlight and heat from the oven or stove.

-When deciding on my recipe this week I had help from my husband, and my daughter who is home for the holidays from college.
-She is studying nursing, and just finished a class in nutrition.
-My degree is in health and my husband is a surgeon, so it was fun being able to discuss the ‘Healthy New Year Challenge’ with them.
-Since my daughter is a huge fan of pesto, and we all adore kalamata olives, we came up with our Sun-dried Tomato, Kalamata Olive and Basil Pesto Focaccia.
-Though it was to be an appetizer, I paired it with a beautiful salad of local greens from my Seaside Farmer’s Market.
+Since my daughter is a huge fan of pesto, and we all adore kalamata olives, we came up with our Sun-dried Tomato, Kalamata Olive & Basil Pesto Flat Bread.
+Though it was to be an appetizer, I paired it with a beautiful salad of local greens from my farmers market.
 I also used the Arbequina drizzled on top as a dressing.
-This was a delightful challenge, aside from a few technical difficulties with my computer, and the recipe is easy to prepare.
 After rolling out the dough, I coated it with the Arbequina Olive Oil, then spread the pesto on top.
 I added the julienned sun-dried tomatoes, cut the kalamata olives in pieces with kitchen shears, and sprinkled shaved parmesan cheese and sea salt on top.
 It was irresistible!

-Sundried Tomato, Kalamata Olive and Basil Pesto Focaccia:
+Sundried Tomato, Kalamata Olive and Basil Pesto Flat Bread: